 SkillTRAN President Jeffrey Truthan was one of the co-authors of a 2009 published article "A Call to Update the DOT: Findings of the IARP Occupational Database Committee".
 The paper was a collaborative effort of multiple members of the International Association of Rehabilitation Professionals in the Private Sector (IARP).

 SkillTRAN continues to provide public written comments to the Social Security Administration (SSA) and to the National Compensation Survey (NCS) program (a subdivision within the U.S. Bureau of Labor Statistics).
 The SSA has contracted with NCS to collect information useful to SSA in a new effort called the Occupational Requirements Survey (ORS).
-The ORS has emerged from the efforts of the prior Occupational Information Development Advistory Panel (OIDAP) that met from 2008-2012.
+The ORS has emerged from the efforts of the prior Occupational Information Development Advistory Panel (OIDAP) that met from late 2008 to mid-2012.

 SkillTRAN attended many of the OIDAP meetings in person or via phone and submitted verbal and written comments during the OIDAP data collection process.
 Various opportunities for public comments have been made available and SkillTRAN has contributed each time with its thoughts and concerns about the direction of these projects.
 See the documents below.

 Occupational Information Development Advisory Panel (OIDAP)

 Occupational Requirement Survey (ORS)

 - SkillTRAN Comments re: ORS - 8/22/2014

 As the first 3 years of data collection end, it is time to reconsider sampling strategy and reword some of the elements, notably relating to the mental/cognitive area, which has (not suprisingly) shown difficult to collect as originally designed.
 The newly revised public survey forms were opened to public comments from 6/29-7/30/2018.
 SKillTRAN submitted a response.
 There may be another public comment period following their initial revisions.